Racetraitor: Burn the Idol and Make Them Talk

-A year into the band Andy Hurley joined them on drums and Hlavinka began performing as a guitarist.
-The band noted that when Hurley joined the band they changed sounds to match his technical ability, shifting from a noisy powerviolence band to a style closer to 1990s death metal.
+A year into the band, Andy Hurley joined as a drummer and Hlavinka began performing as a guitarist.
+The band noted that when Hurley joined the band, they changed sounds to match his technical ability, shifting from a noisy powerviolence band to a style closer to 1990s death metal.
 Hlavinka soon quit, only to return to the band on and off over the years.
 In 1997, the band went into Sonic Iguana studios Lafayette Indiana to record their debut.
 In 1998, Uprising Records released Burn the Idol of the White Messiah.
-Decker soon left the group, with a number of musicians playing bass in the band temporarily, including Fall Out Boy's Pete Wentz.
+Decker soon left the group; a number of musicians played bass in the band temporarily, including Fall Out Boy's Pete Wentz.